Driv3r-tech/ai-dialog-guide/chapters/eng/chapter213.md

 ---

-## ⚠ Why This Is “Too Much” for Most Users
+## ⚠ Why it feels complicated

-- Most people want quick, simple answers;
-- They aren’t ready to engage deeply;
-- They may find complexity “confusing” rather than “enriching”.
+- Depth can feel confusing rather than helpful;
+- Too many layers to the answer can feel overwhelming.

 📝 *Short definition:*
 > “Too complex” = requires active thinking, synthesis, and reconciling contradictions — not just absorbing answers.